-- Less water in winter (once weekly is usually plenty).
+- Less water in winter (once weekly is usually plenty in my conditions).

 - Pinching tips of young plants to promote fullness, such as when a caterpillar-like rhizome wants to jump out and over the lip of the pot.
 (With fibrous types, you can prune anytime things are headed out of control.)

-‘Marmaduke’ (above) is a rhizomatous type; a robust grower with the most spectacular dimpled leaves that are chartreuse-spotted-in-red.
+‘Marmaduke’ (above right) is a rhizomatous type; a robust grower with the most spectacular dimpled leaves that are chartreuse-spotted-in-red.
 Officially listed at 12-16 inches tall, my bigger of two plants is twice that, and wider.

 ‘Little Brother Montgomery:’ Though the catalogs say this fibrous cane type gets to 16 inches tall (true in a small pot), my oldest ‘Little Brother’ is really a ‘Big Brother’—a shrub-sized thing of more than 3 feet high and wide (not counting the 14-inch-wide pot).
 Leaves are Rex-like, patterned like stained glass in bronzey-green, reddish and silvery-gray (see leaf details, near bottom of the page).
 Put two or three plants in a 14-inch pot and you’ll have a shrub in no time.

-‘Black Fancy’ (below) is rhizomatous, but more compact than ‘Marmaduke’ and with the deepest-color, smooth leaves that have wine-colored undersides.
+‘Black Fancy’ is rhizomatous, but more compact than ‘Marmaduke’ and with the deepest-color, smooth leaves that have wine-colored undersides.
 ‘Kit Kat’ has smallish bronze-green leaves spotted in chartreuse; ‘Palomar Prince’ is dark green with splashes of lighter green, the leaves deeply cut.

 Whether from pieces of rhizome, leaves, tips or stems, many fancy-leaf begonias are easy to propagate.
 I could not do better than the expert of all experts, Brad Thompson, in explaining how.

-- Logee’s Tropical Plants sells both rhizomatous and fibrous types, along with the Rex’s and some tuberous ones, too.
+- Logee’s sells both rhizomatous and fibrous types, along with the Rex’s and some tuberous ones, too.
 (That’s a detail of ‘Little Brother Montgomery,’ above.)